-- High school diploma OR GED certificate OR college diploma - if a high school senior, provide most recent transcripts - 250-word personal statement as outlined on the application. - For more information about the application process, to download an application form, or complete an application form online, go to: www.aie.edu/apply samples as well as compiled working applications.
+For more information about the application process, to download an application form, or complete an application form online, go to: lafayette.aie.edu/apply samples as well as compiled working applications.
 Past portfolios have included IOS/Windows/Android mobile applications, game engine mods such as: Visual Basic/Studio projects, and various other examples.
 We will accept either digital (e-mail, DropBox, Flash Drive, etc.) or physical portfolios.

-Portfolio Requirements for Game Programming either Advance Diploma or Associate of Occupational Studies (AOS)
+Portfolio Requirements for Game Programming either Advanced Diploma or Associate of Occupational Studies (AOS)